Value and Benefits Realization

 Project Success

-SuccessProject success is more then being 'on time' and 'on budget'.
+SuccessProject success is more than being 'on time' and 'on budget'.
 A project is successful if it is seen as successful by its stakeholders, and they value the outcome.

 Art: Achieving Real Project Success.
 There are at least three different criteria for success that can operate independently: Project Management Success, Technical Success and Business Success.